rifqi1609/rifqi1609/README.md

 👋 Hello and welcome!

-I'm Ilham Den Fatah, a **hybrid Data Analyst / Data Scientist** who operates at the intersection of **business, product, and data.** My work is grounded in one simple belief: the best analytics isn't the most complex — it's the most usable.
+I'm Rifqi Asyrafi, a **hybrid Data Analyst / Data Scientist** who operates at the intersection of **business, product, and data.** My work is grounded in one simple belief: the best analytics isn't the most complex — it's the most usable.

 Coming from a strong operational and business background, I learned early that beautiful models mean nothing if teams can't act on them.
 That's why my approach always follows the same arc:
 **clear problem framing → structured decision logic → reliable data → rigorous analysis → interpretable results → real business impact.**